 The Patricia Grodd Poetry Prize for Young Writers recognizes outstanding young poets and is open to high school sophomores and juniors throughout the world.
 The contest winner receives a full scholarship to the Kenyon Review Young Writers workshop.
-In addition, the winning poem will be published in The Kenyon Review.
-The runners up will also see their poems published.
+In addition, the winning poem and the poems of the two runners-up will be published in the Kenyon Review, one of the country’s most widely read literary magazines.

-The final judge of the contest is KR poetry editor David Baker.
+The final judge of the contest is KR Fellow Molly McCully Brown.

 Every year, submissions are accepted electronically November 1 through November 30.